zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 -   Before users join a channel, this method can be called to check the uplink network quality.
 -   Before the audience in a channel switch to a host role, this method can be called to check the uplink network quality.

 In both scenarios, calling this method consumes extra network traffic, which affects the communication quality.

-Call disableLastmileTest to disable it immediately once the users have received the onLastmileQuality callback before they join the channel or switch the user role.
+Call the `disableLastmileTest` method to disable this test immediately once the users have received the `onLastmileQuality` callback before they join the channel or switch user roles.

 > For current hosts, do not call this method.